 Transplant seedlings after danger of frost.
 Set plants out with about 16 inches of spacing between plants.
 This gives them room to spread out and still allows for air circulation.

-You can direct seed in cold climates, in the spring, as soon as the soil can be worked and the soil temperature is at least 45 F. Kale matures quickly, in about 2 months or less, so if you prefer you can start your plants later or even plant multiple crops by succession planting.
+You can direct seed in cold climates, in the spring, as soon as the soil can be worked and the soil temperature is at least 45 F. Kale matures quickly, in about two months or less, so if you prefer you can start your plants later or even plant multiple crops by succession planting.

 In warm climates, kale can be direct seeded in late summer/early fall, as well as in the spring.
 A winter crop of kale in warmer climates can be much sweeter than a summer crop.

-Keep your kale plants well watered.
+Keep your kale plants well-watered.
 Along with cool temperatures, moist soil helps keep kale leaves sweet and crisp, rather than tough and bitter.

 Kale is a member of the cabbage family, with is notorious for rot diseases and attracting insect pests.
 Kale is less prone to problems than cabbage or broccoli, but it can be susceptible to black rot and club root as well as aphids, cabbage loopers, cabbageworm, cutworms, flea beetles, and slugs.
 The best defense is to monitor the plants often for signs of eggs or feeding.
 Be sure you know which pest is in evidence and treat accordingly.